ECCC-MSC/msc-met5node/docs/setup/components.md

 make up
 ```

-The wis2-gdc should then be available at https://met5node.weather.gc.ca
+The catalogue should then be available at https://met5node.weather.gc.ca

+The broker should then be available at mqtts://met5node.weather.gc.ca:8883